Fellows across all our cohorts contributed to the scientific community’s response to COVID-19

 Hal and colleagues at Conservation X Labs have led on engineering, product design, and marketing, with Fahim and colleagues at MitoLab having developed SARS-CoV-2 RNA detection chemistry to work within the device.

-The work has been supported by the Sergey Brin Foundation and the joint team is part of the NIH RADx-Next Program.
+The work has been supported by a not-for-profit funder and the joint team is part of the NIH RADx-Next Program.
 The device is on track for Emergency Use Authorization approval from the FDA with the aim to have it in community use in early 2021.

 Clinical trials have been conducted with Beth-Israel hospital in Boston and Conservation X Labs and MitoLab are in talks with the governors/mayors of multiple cities including Davis and San Jose to help with reopening plans for those cities once the testing kit is launched.